DaanS8/ScalableRecognition/README.md

 This repository is specifically for object detection with a large scale dataset.
 The dataset consists of detailed images of the objects that need to be recognised.
 In a query image either none or only one object can be detected.
-It has been tested with a database size of 100_000 images which has a process time of 2s for every recognition.
+It has been tested with a database size of 100_000 images which has a process time of 1.33s for every query image.
 Accuracy is highly dependent on how clear the object is present in the image and how large your dataset is.
-To give an idea about the accuracy I found following approximate accuracies with a dataset of 100_000 images.
+To give an idea about the accuracy,  I found following approximate accuracies with a dataset of 100_000 images.
 - The object takes up >80% of the image: accuracy = ~95+%
-- The object takes up <20% of the image: accuracy = ~60%
+- The object takes up <20% of the image: accuracy = ~68%

 The goal is that you can easily try out your own database object detection system without needing to program anything else.
 Parameters are used to customise your object recognition to maximise your precision.

-Almost all information is based on the before mentioned [paper](https://people.eecs.berkeley.edu/~yang/courses/cs294-6/papers/nister_stewenius_cvpr2006.pdf) and a course on 'Image Analysis and Understanding' of prof. Tuytelaars at the KU Leuven who was also my mentor for this student project.
+Almost all information is based on the before mentioned [paper](https://people.eecs.berkeley.edu/~yang/courses/cs294-6/papers/nister_stewenius_cvpr2006.pdf) and a course on 'Image Analysis and Understanding' at the KU Leuven.
 ## Installation
 Using conda